Healthcare System Capacity

 Availability of scarce resources across NM’s 7 Hub Hospitals**

-- Adult Intensive Care Unit (ICU) beds occupied: 460 beds or less.
+- Adult Intensive Care Unit (ICU) beds occupied: 439 beds or less.
 A downward trend is a positive development.
+(8/2/20 Update: After 4 months of COVID-19 operations, the 7 hub hospitals have outlined new measures for baseline, contingency, and crisis care levels presented in the graph below).